This is a super in-depth review of Leibish & Co.

 What Didn't I Like About Leibish & Co?

-No store is perfect.
-Here's a couple things Leibish & Co. could improve on:
+No online diamond store is perfect.
+Here's a couple of things Leibish & Co. could improve on:

 The prices for their untreated fancy colored diamonds are understandable given their rarity.
 The ring settings they offer are a lot more expensive than other online retailers.